 "The shorter your sleep, the shorter your life.
 The leading causes of disease and death in developed nations — diseases that are crippling health-care systems, such as heart disease, obesity, dementia, diabetes, and cancer — all have recognized causal links to a lack of sleep."

-Understanding your body's clock can change everything and improve how you feel and move through your day.
+Understanding your body's internal clock can significantly impact how you feel and move throughout your day.
 Embracing good sleep habits not only refreshes your mind but also boosts your overall performance, defying the challenge of modernity and helping tailor your lifestyle to meet your body's natural needs:

 "Humans are not sleeping the way nature intended.
 The number of sleep bouts, the duration of sleep, and when sleep occurs has all been comprehensively distorted by modernity."